scottgal/mostlylucidweb/Mostlylucid/Markdown/lucidresume-evidence-filler.md

 - consent;
 - and motivation for this particular employer.

-A career ledger may contain some of those answers, but it often should not.
+A published career record may contain some of those answers, but it often should not.
 Employment history does not establish a desired salary.
 Using AWS does not establish permission to work in the United Kingdom.
 A résumé certainly does not establish consent.